mkallipo/affiliation-matching/README.md

 - `dixOpenAIRE_id.pkl`: This file is another pickled dictionary that maps legalnames and alternativenames of organizations in the OpenAIRE database to their corresponding OpenAIRE IDs.

 - `Archive.zip`: This ZIP file contains a `0.json` and `42.json` from the Crossref database, which can be used for testing and validation purposes.
+- 'json0.json': The output for the '0.json' file.

 ## Dependencies